stakater/mto-docs/content/learn/mto-vs-capsule.md

 - **Brownfield adoption** — existing namespaces join a tenant by carrying its label, so a cluster already in production can be brought under management incrementally rather than rebuilt.
 See [Create Namespaces](../guides/create-namespaces.md).
 - **Bring your own stack** — MTO installs a supporting stack, and each component can be pointed at one you already run instead.
 PostgreSQL, Prometheus, OpenCost and Dex each take `mode: Managed` or `mode: External`, so an existing Prometheus or an existing identity broker is used rather than duplicated.
 See [Integration Config](../concepts/integration-config.md).
+- **Existing ArgoCD and secrets setup** — every extension is optional and inert until configured.
+If you already maintain ArgoCD `AppProjects` or Vault policies in Git, leave the integration unset and MTO does not touch them; enable it for one tenant when you want to.
+See [Extensions](../concepts/extensions.md).
 - **Licensing** — MTO has a free Basic tier limited to two tenants and a commercial Enterprise tier.
 See [Pricing](../pricing.md).

 ---